PedanticHacker/ReChess/README.md

 1. Include Stockfish's copyright notice
 2. Include the GPLv3 License to comply with Stockfish's license

-See the `THIRD-PARTY-NOTICES.txt` file to understand how to do this.
+See the `NOTICE.txt` file to understand how to do this.